-An auditing status may be changed to credit status if the change is requested by the 5th week of the semester and providing the student has done all work required by the instructor.
+An auditing status may be changed to credit status if the change is requested by the fifth week of the semester, the student has submitted all official documents to meet the requirements for admission and all course work required by the instructor has been completed.
 The auditing fee will then apply to the regular course fee.
-However, a student enrolled for credit cannot change to audit status after the add/drop period.
+However, a student enrolled for credit cannot change to audit status after the add/drop period has ended.